raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 ## Client configuration

-This section only applies to the *original* Raspberry Pi 3; if you are using the new 3+ then this can be ignored.
-Skip to the server section below then.
+This section only applies to the **original** Raspberry Pi 3B; if you are using the 3B+, then ignore this section and skip to the server section below then.

 Before a Raspberry Pi will network boot, it needs to be booted from an SD card with a config option to enable USB boot mode.
 This will set a bit in the OTP (One Time Programmable) memory in the Raspberry Pi SoC that enables network booting.
 Once this is done, the SD card is no longer required.

 Install Raspbian Lite (or Raspbian with Raspberry Pi Desktop) on the SD card in the [usual way](../../../installation/installing-images/README.md).

-Afterwards, setup program USB boot mode by preparing the `/boot` directory with the latest boot files:
+Afterwards, set up USB boot mode by preparing the `/boot` directory with the latest boot files:

 ```bash
 sudo apt update && sudo apt upgrade